-The sigma-2 receptor has received attention for its potential use as a chemotherapeutic target.
-The significant upregulation of sigma-2 receptors in cancer as compared to healthy tissue makes it a naturally cancer-selective target, and is currently being examined clinically for diagnostic tumor imaging (Mach et al. 2013; Shoghi et al. 2013).
+upregulation of sigma-2 receptors in cancer compared with healthy tissue makes it a naturally cancer-selective target, and it is currently being examined clinically for diagnostic tumor imaging (Mach et al., 2013; Shoghi et al., 2013).
 The induction of apoptosis upon activation combined with endogenous cancer cell selectivity makes the sigma-2 receptor an attractive target for chemotherapeutic intervention.
-We have recently shown that the irreversible sigma-2 receptor partial agonist CM572 selectively induces cell death in neuroblastoma, pancreatic, and breast cancer cell lines compared to effects in normal epithelial melanocytes or normal breast epithelial cells (Nicholson et al. 2015).
-However, the wide variety of apoptotic mechanisms induced by sigma-2 receptor activation combined with a disparity among criteria for defining functional classes of sigma-2 receptor ligands make studying the efficacy of such drugs difficult.
+We have recently shown that the irreversible sigma-2 receptor par tial agonist CM572 [3-(4-(4-fluorophenyl)piperazin-1yl)butyl)-6-isothiocyanatobenzo[d]oxazol-2(3H)-one] selectively induces cell death in neuroblastoma, pancreatic, and breast cancer cell lines compared with effects in normal epithelial melanocytes or normal breast epithelial cells (Nicholson et al., 2015).
+However, the wide variety of apoptotic mechanisms induced by sigma-2 receptor activation combined with a disparity among criteria for defining functional classes of sigma-2 receptor ligands makes studying the efficacy of such drugs difficult.

 One intrinsic question about sigma-2 receptors that has yet to be extensively addressed surrounds their endogenous function.
 The endogenous ligand for sigma-2 receptors has yet to be elucidated, thus all hypotheses surrounding sigma-2 receptor function are based on observations collected through manipulation with synthetic agents.
-The observed apoptotic response to treatment with sigma-2 receptor ligands is widely supported; however, it is inconsistent with upregulated expression in rapidly proliferating cancer cells.
-This counterintuitive role is further called into question when coupled with the low but significant expression of sigma-2 receptors in many non-cancerous tissues such as liver and kidney (Hellewell et al. 1994), which indicates a role for sigma-2 receptors outside of cancer cell proliferation.
+The observed apoptotic response to treatment with sigma-2 receptor ligands is widely supported.
+However, it is inconsistent with upregulated expression in rapidly proliferating cancer cells.
+This counterintuitive role is further called into question when coupled with the significant expression of sigma-2 receptors in some non-cancerous tissues such as liver and kidney (Hellewell et al., 1994), which indicates a role for sigma-2 receptors outside of cancer cell proliferation.

-Evidence for a non-apoptotic function of sigma-2 receptors is not yet extensive, however examples of such activity do exist.
-For example, one criterion for classification of a sigma-2 receptor agonist is stimulated transient release of calcium from thapsigargin-sensitive pools in the endoplasmic reticulum (Vilner and Bowen 2000; Cassano et al. 2009).
-However, this calcium signal is not a trigger for apoptosis, as cells appear normal if ligand is removed after the transient returns to baseline (unpublished observation).
+Evidence for a nonapoptotic function of sigma-2 receptors is not yet extensive; however, examples of such activity do exist.
+For example, one criterion for classification of a sigma-2 receptor agonist is stimulated transient release of calcium from thapsigargin-sensitive pools in the endoplasmic reticulum (Vilner and Bowen 2000; Cassano et al., 2009).
+However, this calcium signal is not a trigger for apoptosis, since cells appear normal if the ligand is removed after the transient returns to baseline (unpublished observation).
 In addition, there are also sigma-2 ligands that produce a calcium signal, but do not have the ability to kill cells.
-The sigma-2 receptor ligand SN79 (Kaushal et al. 2011; Kaushal et al. 2012) produces a small calcium signal in SK-N-SH neuroblastoma cells, but is unable to induce significant levels of cytotoxicity even at high doses (Garcia 2012).
-Based on such data we have proposed that the sigma-2 receptor may signal to pathways that bifurcate to those that result in apoptotic cell death and those that result in as yet uncharacterized non-apoptotic effects (Garcia et al. 2010; Garcia 2012).
+The sigma-2 receptor ligand, SN79 [6-acetyl-3-(4-(4-fluorophenyl)piperazin-1-yl) butyl)benzo[d]oxazol-2(3H)-one] (Kaushal et al., 2011, 2012) produces a small calcium signal in SK-N-SH neuroblastoma cells, but is unable to induce significant levels of cytotoxicity even at high doses (Garcia 2012).
+Based on such data we have proposed that the sigma-2 receptor may signal to pathways that bifurcate to those that result in apoptotic cell death and those that result in as yet uncharacterized nonapoptotic effects (Garcia and Bowen, 2010; Garcia 2012).

-Recently it was proposed that progesterone receptor membrane component-1 (PGRMC1) is the putative sigma-2 receptor binding site (Xu et al. 2011).
-In MCF-7 cells, PGRMC1 mediates a signal that stimulates proliferation and angiogenesis-related effects (Neubauer et al. 2009), further suggesting a non-apoptotic function for ligands binding PGRMC1 or the sigma-2 receptor, whether identical or pharmacologically related.
-Here, we report a novel non-apoptotic, metabolically stimulative function for the sigma-2 receptor, discovered through intervention with CM764, a novel derivative of SN79.
-This may suggest a divergent role of relevance to sigma-2 receptor upregulation.
+Recently, it was proposed that progesterone receptor membrane component-1 (PGRMC1) is the putative sigma-2 receptor binding site (Xu et al., 2011).
+In MCF-7 cells, PGRMC1 mediates a signal that stimulates proliferation and angiogenesis-related effects (Neubauer et al., 2009), further suggesting a nonapoptotic function for ligands binding PGRMC1 or the sigma-2 receptor, whether identical or pharmacologically related.
+Here, we report a novel nonapoptotic, metabolically stimulative function for the sigma-2 receptor, discovered through intervention with